Tomer-Eliahu/rustup-reminder/README.md

 This is the README for your extension "rustup-reminder".
 After writing up a brief description, we recommend including the following sections.

+## Disclaimer

+This is a third-party extension that is *not* a part of rustup or associated with rustup.

 ## Features

 Describe specific features of your extension including screenshots of your extension in action.
 Image paths are relative to this README file.